AdrianMrn/landoretti-art-backend/README.md

 - Filter auctions
     - X Set form submit on each label click (use jquery)
-    - Set default filter options (frontend)
+    - X Set default filter options (frontend)
-    - Set old filter options (frontend)
+    - X Set old filter options (frontend)
     - X Write query builder for filters in AuctionController

 - 'style' field in auctions table should be styleId and point to the styles table.